Home / Blog / Safety / Forklift safety tips for drivers and pedestrians

 • Staying clear of raised loads

-“Equipment-specific training in the environment where equipment will be operated, pre-shift inspections and solid safety procedures are vital to preventing workplace injury exposures,” Thatcher said.
+Also, employers should stress forklift inspections, safe operation, training requirements and pedestrian safety.
+And equipment-specific training in the environment where equipment will be operated, pre-shift inspections and solid safety procedures are vital to preventing workplace injury exposures.

-Following the training, SFM created a new Supervisor Initiated Training resource on forklift safety for pedestrians.
-Find this and other forklift safety resources in the resource catalog.
+See our Supervisor Initiated Training resource on forklift safety, and find and other forklift safety resources in the resource catalog.

 9 forklift safety tips for drivers and pedestrians